 Deep learning (DL): machine learning methods using artificial neural networks.

 AI is the broadest term including statistical as well as other techniques.
 ML is a subset of AI, and DL is a subset of ML.
-Data Science overlaps with AI, ML and DL, but traditionally had more emphasis on programming compared to the other three.
-But that is changing.
-Data management and continuous deployment of ML/DL models is becoming increasingly mainstream, requiring significant investments in programming and engineering discipline.
+Data Science overlaps with AI, ML, and DL, but has more emphasis on programming compared to the other three.
+Though that is changing.
+Data management and continuous deployment of ML/DL models are becoming mainstream.
+Companies are making significant investments in programming and engineering discipline.